 Under New Jersey state law, simple possession of fifty grams or less of marijuana is a disorderly persons offense, and not a crime or felony.
 A situation exists where federal charges of small amounts of marijuana can be classified in that manner.
 This situation is where the possession of marijuana offense occurs on federal property.
 Examples of such federal property are Sandy Hook National Park, Picatinny Arsenal, and McGuire Air Force Base.
 It will still be a federal offense, and the charges will still be handled in federal court.
 However, the law that the federal judge will apply will be New Jersey state statutes, and New Jersey cases decided under those statutes.

-Allan Marain and Norman Epting, Jr. are New Jersey marijuana lawyers.
-They have successfully represented hundreds of clients charged with marijuana and marijuana-related offenses.
-They are available to discuss your situation in a no-charge no-obligation office conference.
-Call them!
+Allan Marain is a New Jersey marijuana lawyer.
+He has successfully represented hundreds of clients charged with marijuana and marijuana-related offenses.
+He is available to discuss your situation in a no-charge no-obligation office conference.
+Call him!

 Allan Marain |